 - Ask for what you need.
 If daily photos of your pets will help you feel connected, ask your potential sitter if she’s willing to do that.
 If you don’t want anyone in your home that you haven’t met, tell her.
 If there are areas of your home you’d like to remain private, indicate that.
 Most house-sitters want to be respectful and responsive, but different homeowners want different things.
 Don’t assume your sitter knows what you need.

 - Once you’ve offered the sit and your sitter has accepted, keep communication open and respond quickly to emails or texts.
 Your sitter will need to make travel plans and perhaps apply for visas.
 Your quick responses will help her move forward more quickly.
-Don’t forget that Nomador has an App that allows you to get notifications on your phone and respond to messages, attach photos, make audio and video calls (available on the Appstore for IOS devices, or on Google Play for Android).

 - Pick up your sitter from the airport or train station, if possible, especially if she is traveling far, doesn’t speak the local language or might not have local currency to pay for a taxi.